If you’ve ever researched popular ways to make money online before, you’ve probably stumbled across user testing gigs.

 One thing I like about UserCrowd is that it gives you flexibility over how you get test invitations.

 Most user testing gigs just send you emails when a new testing opportunity is available, and UserCrowd does this too.
+I actually got a few email invitations to complete tests in the time that I signed up for the platform and waited to write this review.

 But, you can also enable push notifications and choose the days and times you actually get notifications.